Bücher Wenner

 When Christopher Isherwood's A Single Man first appeared, it shocked many with its frank, sympathetic, and moving portrayal of a gay man in maturity.
 Isherwood's favorite of his own novels, it now stands as a classic lyric meditation on life as an outsider.

-Christopher Isherwood (1904-1986) was born outside of Manchester, England.
-His life in Berlin from 1929 to 1933 inspired The Berlin Stories, which were adapted into a play, a film, and the musical Cabaret.
-Isherwood immigrated to the United States in 1939.
-A major figure in twentieth-century fiction and the gay rights movement, he wrote more than twenty books, including the novel A Single Man and his autobiography, Christopher and His Kind.
+Christopher Isherwood (1904-1986) was born in Manchester, England, and lived in Berlin from 1929 to 1933 and immigrated to the United States in 1939.
+A major figure in twentieth-century fiction and the gay rights movement, he wrote more than twenty books.
+FSG Classics presents some of his finest work, including the novels Prater Violet, A Single Man, and A Meeting by the River; the semi-autobiographical Lions and Shadows; and the memoir Christopher and His Kind.

 andere Formate